What is Neurodevelopment?An image drawn by a young person representing what neurodiversity means.png

 If you have concerns about difficulties related to neurodevelopmental need or want advice on support available

-Mindworks Neurodevelopmental Service out-of-hours phone line also provides advice to parents and carers who are struggling with behaviours or difficulties which could be related to neurodevelopmental need, such as ASD or ADHD.
+Mindworks Neurodevelopmental Service's out-of-hours phone line also provides advice to parents and carers who are struggling with behaviours or difficulties which could be related to neurodevelopmental needs, such as ASD or ADHD.
 Skilled and friendly advisers will talk through with families ways of calming down difficult situations, as well as possible coping strategies on 0300 222 5755 (5pm until 11pm, Monday - Sunday, 365 days a year).

 If you have concerns about mental health or risk